Situation semantics: Situations

 In situation semantics, situations are limited, concrete parts or aspects of the world that an agent can in principle perceive, keep track of and reason about.
 They are often described as "small worlds" containing individuals standing in relations and having properties at particular times and locations.
 Situations can include, for example, a particular episode of feeding animals, a traffic intersection at a given time, or a specific conversational exchange.

 Unlike complete possible worlds, situations are incomplete: for many propositions p, neither p nor ¬p need be settled by a given situation.
 This partiality is central to the programme: language users typically have access only to limited parts of reality, yet they use information available in those parts to draw conclusions about other parts.

 Infons and information content

 Later formulations of situation theory and situation semantics introduce infons as abstract items of information.
 Intuitively, an infon corresponds to a simple state of affairs, such as an object having a property or a tuple of objects standing in a relation.
-A common notation represents infons as tuples of the form ⟨R, a₁, …, aₙ, p⟩, where R is an n-place relation, the aᵢ are objects, and p is a polarity indicating whether the information is positive or negative.
+A common notation represents infons as tuples of the form ⟨R, a_{1}, ..., a_{n}, p⟩, where R is an n-place relation, the a_{i} are objects, and p is a polarity indicating whether the information is positive or negative.

 Given a suitable ontology of situations and infons, situation theory distinguishes several key relations: